Odessa, Florida

 Odessa is a census-designated place (CDP) in Pasco County, Florida, United States.
 The population was 3,173 at the 2000 census and more than doubled to 7,267 in 2010.
 Northwest of Tampa, Odessa had been an area of open spaces, ranching, and horse properties.
 More recently it has seen many suburban property developments as Tampa's population expands.

 History

 The Odessa area was first settled in the middle 1800s by the W.M.
 Mobley Family who migrated from Savannah, Georgia.
 Odessa was named in the 1880s by Peter Demens, a Russian immigrant who developed the community through the Orange Belt Railway.
 Later, the railroad came through, running parallel with S.R.
-54. Demens also founded St. Petersburg, Florida and named both communities after places he used to go to in his native country.
+54. Demens also founded St. Petersburg, Florida and named both communities after places he used to go to in Russia.

 There was once a large sawmill in the area providing employment.
 This sawmill replaced some smaller ones and was burned in a fire in 1922.

-The area is rapidly being developed as Tampa expands.

 Odessa was home to Tampa Bay Executive Airport until 2004.